-Program Support may be provided through the development of Implementation Plans, working group participation, conferences, workshop attendance and speaking, meeting support, site visits, stakeholder interviews, and other non-project related activities.
-Support for these activities comes in the form of Subject Matter Expertise (SME) to assist FTA in establishing and refining project management oversight standards.
-Listed below are some of the specific activities that could be carried out under this CLIN.
+Program support may be provided through the development of Implementation Plans (IPs), working group participation, conferences, workshop attendance and speaking, meeting support, site visits, stakeholder interviews, and other non-project related activities.
+Support for these activities comes in the form of Subject Matter Expertise to assist FTA in establishing and refining PMO standards.
+Listed below are some of the specific activities that could be carried out under this CLIN:

-- Supporting the creation, review, and update of standard operating procedures (SOPs) and OPs that define oversight requirements and processes. - Supporting the creation, review, and update of guidance documents (e.g. handbooks, lessons learned for performing project management oversight, frequently asked questions) that assist FTA staff and its contractors to implement project management oversight requirements and processes.
+- Supporting the creation, review, and update of standard operating procedures (SOPs) and OPs that define oversight requirements and processes; and - Supporting the creation, review, and update of guidance documents (for example, handbooks, lessons learned for performing PMO, frequently asked questions) that assist FTA staff and its contractors to implement PMO requirements and processes.